Toucaan/toucaan.docs/docs/web-design/pagination.md

 ---

 # Pagination
-As part of applying the [principles of intrinsic design](../core-concepts/overview.md)—_determinism_—Toucaan enforces creating webpages of **a known page-length**.
+As part of applying the [Principles of Intrinsic Design](../core-concepts/overview.md) Toucaan enforces the **_idea of determinism_** while creating new webpages.
+It pushes the designer to create webpages of a _known_ page-length.
 Produce self-enclosing measurable designs or mock-ups that render at a pre-determined length for a given category of device.

 ### Utility Variable `--page`
 Toucaan measures the length of the scroll in multiples of the standard ICB or _Initial Containing Blocks_ referred to as a `--page`.
 So a typical webpage upon render could be a 10-pages long scroll, or a 3-pages long scroll or a just a page with no scrolling involved.